bitShakeMX/PCA9539/README.md

 # PCA9539 16-Bit I/O Expander

 PCA9539 GPIO expander library for Particle devices.
-It makes working with PCA9539 16-Bit I/O expander pins easier, with familiar functions like `pinMode()` and `digitalWrite()`.
 Refer to the [datasheet](http://www.ti.com/lit/ds/symlink/pca9539.pdf?ts=1590878066270) for more information about the chip.

 ## Documentation